iscc/fastcdc-py/README.md

 [![Downloads](https://pepy.tech/badge/fastcdc)](https://pepy.tech/project/fastcdc)

 This package implements the "FastCDC" content defined chunking algorithm in Python with optional cython support.
-A critical aspect of its behavior is that it returns exactly the same results for the same input.
 To learn more about content defined chunking and its applications, see the reference material linked below.